Causes and Solutions for Skittish Cats

 If you think she is lost or ownerless, test how social she is.
 Put food out on your porch.
 Stay back but in sight.
 If the wild cat approaches easily and comes to you when called, she may already have an owner or may not have been on her own for long.
 Put up signs and an ad in the newspaper if you need to; this cat's owners may be looking for her!

 The reason your cat may be skittish may be as simple as the fact that he doesn't like how fast you move around him or how loud it is where you live.
 The TV makes a particularly loud noise, and he takes off running.
 You jump up from your chair in excitement, and he darts under or behind something.

 I can remember having my phone right next to Prince Fredward on the windowsill.
 It vibrated, and he literally jumped straight up into the air, back arched, claws out, just like in cartoons.
 Whatever the action, chances are if your cat is reacting so strongly to your loud noises and fast movements, he is not yet used to you or his surroundings.

 This cat takes her time getting used to the snow.
 Always let your cat have the time to adjust!

 Because of this, pay close attention to how your cat reacts.
 If she jumps or is startled, chances are she doesn't like what you're doing.
-Her ears go back?
+Do her ears go back?
 She doesn't like it.
-She mewls loud and long?
+Does she mew loud and long?
 She doesn't like it.
 If your cat purrs, she likes it.
 Flicks her tail so that it is lying on top of you or touching you?
 She is indeed comfortable with you.
 There are a bunch of ways to see what your cat is and is not comfortable with; you simply need to pay attention.